MedicineYeh/bullettrain-go-python/README.md

 | BULLETTRAIN_CAR_PYTHON_VIRTUALENV_SHOW         | Whether to display virtualenv information.            | true          |
 | BULLETTRAIN_CAR_PYTHON_VIRTUALENV_SYMBOL_ICON  | Icon displayed on the car.                            | `🐍`          |
 | BULLETTRAIN_CAR_PYTHON_VIRTUALENV_SYMBOL_PAINT | Colour override for the car's symbol.                 | 32:220        |

+# Contribute

+This edition is just a barely working one and has some performance issues (mainly caused by external tools).
+Even reporting your use case will greatly help us to figure out/improve this product, so feel free to reach out in the Issues section.